smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 :::

 #### Compaction
-We don't want compact files in our case.
+We don't want to compact files in our case.
 But from the documentation you can see that compaction works very similarly:
 You also work with attributes from `PartitionExpressionData` but instead of new partition values, you return a boolean to indicate for each partition if it should be compacted or not.